any-docs/css/content/reference/properties/view-timeline/index.md

 The subject's visibility inside the scroller is tracked — by default, the timeline is at `0%` when the subject is first visible at one edge of the scroller and `100%` when it reaches the opposite edge.

 The `view-timeline` can contain three constituent values: a name for the named view progress timeline, a scroll axis value, and up to two timeline inset values.
 If only one value is declared, the value is the `view-timeline-name`.
-The name is then referenced in an {{cssxref("animation-timeline")}} declaration to indicate the element that will be animated as the timeline progresses.
+The name is then referenced in an `animation-timeline` declaration to indicate the element that will be animated as the timeline progresses.
 This can be the subject element, but it doesn't have to be — you can animate a different element as the subject moves through the scrolling area.

 The `view-timeline` shorthand property can be applied to a container element to set a combination of the `<view-timeline-name>`, `<view-timeline-inset>`, and `<view-timeline-axis>` values.
 At least one value must be specified.
 If all values are specified, the order must be `<view-timeline-name>` followed by `<view-timeline-axis>` and/or `<view-timeline-inset>`.

-The names specified in the `<view-timeline-name>` component must be a list of comma-separated {{cssxref("dashed-ident")}} values (which means they must start with `--`) or the keyword `none`.
+The names specified in the `<view-timeline-name>` component must be a list of comma-separated `dashed-ident` values (which means they must start with `--`) or the keyword `none`.

 ## Formal definition